wafia7510/fun-flicks/README.md

     - This is the entry point for the entire program.
 It sets up the game by providing instructions and calling the playGame() function.
 - `filter_questions_by_difficulty(difficulty)`
     - This method filters questions based on the player's selected difficulty (easy, medium, or hard).
 It returns a list of questions that match the specified difficulty level, allowing the quiz to present appropriate questions to the player.
 This ensures that the game's difficulty aligns with the user's choice.
+- `select_level()`
+    - This method prompts the user to choose a difficulty level (Easy, Medium, or Hard) by entering 1, 2, or 3.
+It validates the input to ensure a valid selection and returns the corresponding difficulty level as a string.
+If an invalid input is provided, it prompts the user to try again.

 ### Imports